bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.2

+Added JSON compatibility, distance to location list, and an option for a default location.
+Also updated jQuery calls to the latest version (1.7.2) and removed an unnecessary line in the process form input function.

 ### Version 1.1.3

 Serlialize was targeting any form on the page instead of the specific formID.
 Thanks to Scott for pointing it out.